 Target Heart Rate Calculator

-Your target heart rate is the range at which sustained physical activity—running, cycling, swimming laps, or any other aerobic exercise—is considered safe and effective.
-It is a percentage of what your maximum heart rate should be.
+Your target heart rate is the range that is considered safe for you to work your heart when you do aerobic exercise.
+Aerobic exercise includes running, cycling, and swimming laps.
+Your target heart rate is a percentage of what your maximum heart rate should be.
 The more fit you are, the higher the percentage can go.
-This calculator uses the age-based method to determine your target heart rate.
+This calculator uses your age to figure out your target heart rate.

 Enter Your Information

 Based on your fitness level and age, your estimated target heart rate is to beats per minute (60 seconds).
 Your estimated maximum heart rate is beats per minute (60 seconds).

 Your target range depends on how physically fit you are.
 If you believe you are out of shape, your target rate should be 50% to 70% of your maximum heart rate.
 At your current fitness level or if you are just starting an exercise program, your target heart rate should at first be at 50% to 60% of your maximum rate.
 As your fitness improves, you may increase your heart rate to 70% of maximum.
 But if you have any heart problems, are an older adult, or haven't exercised regularly in the past, talk with your healthcare provider before starting a rigorous exercise program.

 Your target range depends on how physically fit you are.
 If you believe you are fit, your target rate should be 70% to 80% of your maximum heart rate.
 Because you believe you are physically fit, it is assumed that you exercise regularly and do not have any conditions that would make it unsafe for you to exercise.